nic-lovin/CTF-Writeups/2016/CSAW-Finals/pure-poetry/pure_poetry.md

 Then we obtain the file with the icon.

-[logo]: pure.png
+![Image] (pure.png)

 The thumbnail is too small to see anything.
-In the description, we remember that we saw the number "128".
-Let's try to change the size of the thumbnail:
+In the challenge description, we remember that we saw the number "128".
+Let's try to change the size of it:

-[logo]: pure2.png
+![Image] (pure2.png)

 Oh, looks like a datamatrix.
 Let's scan it and get the flag.

-[logo]: pure3.png
+![Image] (pure3.png)